-The SEN Team
+The SEND Team

-Mrs Forward is closely supported by Mrs Stone, our Inclusion Manager, who has a wide knowledge of SEND and a specific specialism in Therapeutic Play Therapy.
+Mrs Forward is closely supported by Mrs Caroline Stone, our Inclusion Manager, who has a wide knowledge of SEND and a specific specialism in Therapeutic Play Therapy.
 The school also employs a number of Teaching Assistants, some of whom work 1:1 with specific children.